mgupta1221/CodeSnippets/ReadMe.txt

     vi.
 Design a Push Notification module - (Can be part of BookmyShow, Twitter, etc) vii.
 Design BookMyShhow
     viii.Design PArking lot
+    ix.
+Design a system to track the number of people in a building
+    x.
+Design a billing system like AWS - https://mecha-mind.medium.com/system-design-billing-system-844047e916ff

 20. 20. https://tutorialhorizon.com/algorithms/given-an-array-find-the-number-of-all-pairs-with-odd-sum/